o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 With EBusses, you can:

-* Make direct gobal function calls.
+* Make direct global function calls.
 * Dispatch processing to multiple handlers.
 * Queue all calls, acting like a command buffer.
 * Use as an addressable mailbox.